AeroMAPS/AeroMAPS/_sources/books/documentation_airtransport.md

 ### Air traffic evolution modeling

-The parameter that corresponds to the evolution of air traffic is the RPK.
+For choosing the model for the air traffic evolution, historical data is used.
 Fig.2 represents historical values since 1991 as well as a trend model that was performed.
 The latter was obtained using an exponential function with a fixed growth rate.
 The model is given in equation with $RPK_{1991}$ the value of RPK in 1991, $x$ the year and $\tau$ a